 In accordance with University System of Georgia policy, all students admitted to Georgia Tech and residing in the United States must verify their lawful presence prior to registering for classes.
 Please see below for acceptable documentation to satisfy this requirement.
-Unless otherwise noted, documents may be uploaded with your admission application or emailed later to email@example.com.
+Unless otherwise noted, documents* may be provided with your application for admission or uploaded to your application status portal later.

 *We understand these documents may not be available when you submit your application; however, they must be provided after you have been accepted for admission and prior to class registration.
 You will not be allowed to register for classes until you provide this documentation to Tech.
 All documents must be valid through the first day of Phase II registration for the term in which you are applying.
 Registration dates can be found on the Academic Calendar on the Registrar's website.

 Students who do not need to submit Lawful Presence documents

 - F-1 or J-1 students sponsored by Tech.
 You will meet with the Office of International Education upon arrival for mandatory immigration check-in.
 They will verify your immigration documents at that time.

 - Noncitizens residing outside of the United States.
 If you will complete an online or distance learning program abroad, you do not need to provide lawful presence documentation.
 You will not be located in the United States during your program completion.

 - A current U.S. Passport or U.S. Passport card.